MarkOrloff/personalWebsite/src/content/publications/2024-orloff-et-al-ploscompbio.md

 venue: PLOS Computational Biology
 year: 2024
 doi: 10.1371/journal.pcbi.1012602
+type: article
 tags: [value-based decision-making, lesions, social]
 summary: individuals with insula lesions rely more on others’ choices, suggesting social conformity as a heuristic under risk when individuals are less certain about their own preferences
+figure: /pubs/2024-orloff-et-al-ploscompbio.jpg
+figureAlt: main result figure for plos computational biology article showing the effect of insula and dACC lesions on decision-making
 ---